libAtoms/QUIP/README.md

  - ASE (latest svn trunk recommended)
  - Molpro

-## Code Philosophy
+## Code philosophy and goals

-We try to strike a compromise between readability of code and efficiency, and think of QUIP/libAtoms as a "developer's code": nice when you want to try new ideas quickly, but not competitive in efficiency with other major md codes such as LAMMPS, Gromacs etc. We use several extensions to the Fortran 95 standard in order to make the coding style more object oriented.
-Several compilers support all the necessary extensions in their recent versions, e.g. GNU v4.4 and later.
-Support in the Intel compiler suite is there in principle, but not every recent version has correct implementation, although we have not encountered many problems past version 11.
+QUIP was born because of the need to efficiently tie together a wide variety of different models, both empirical and quantum mechanical.
+It will not be competitive in terms of performance with codes such as LAMMPS and Gromacs, but has a number of unique features:

+- Deep access to most of the Fortran types and routines from Python via the `quippy' package
+- Support for Gaussian Approximation Potentials (GAP)
+- Does not assume minimum image convention, so interatomic potentials can have cutoffs that are larger than the unit cell size

 ## Compilation Instructions